james-paul25/AutoKeyPresser/README.md

    - or type ctrl + c in the terminal

 ## Author
-- Created by james‑paul25 — designed for effortless automation via Java key pressing.
+- James Paul — designed for effortless automation via Java key pressing.